Marbled salamander: Reproduction

+Marbled salamanders will migrate to seasonal pond basins in the late summer and early fall where they will court and deposit eggs.
 Courtship of this species takes place on land.
-The males will compete by butting heads and blocking another male’s movement with its tail.
+The males will compete by butting heads and blocking another male's movement with its tail.
 When courting the female, a male will nudge the vent of a female with its snout, with the intent that the female will respond in kind.
 This back-and-forth nudging has the appearance of a dance as the two salamanders circle around one another.
-This display culminates with the male depositing a spermatophore and the female moving to take it into her cloaca.
+There is no association between mating success and size of salamander, it depends only on this display.This display culminates with the male depositing a spermatophore and the female moving to take it into her cloaca.
 The female will then lay between 50 and 200 eggs, often remaining with them until the nest floods.
-One fairly unique parental care behavioral characteristic of Marbled Salamanders is that when the mothers do stay with their eggs, they wrap their bodies around the eggs to form a bowl shape.
-They do this when rain is coming to collect water over the eggs.
-For this species, water via rainfall or rising pond water levels must make extended contact with the eggs in order for them to begin hatching.
+One fairly unique parental care behavioral characteristic of Marbled Salamanders is that when the mothers stay with their eggs, wrapping their bodies around the eggs to form a bowl shape to collect water over the eggs.
+Water must make extended contact with the eggs in order for them to begin hatching.
+Nest site selection can be important to reproductive success.
+Marbled salamanders tend to favor sites at mid to higher elevations.

 However, it has been observed that females may abandon their eggs before flooding occurs.
 Female Marbled Salamanders have a very low attachment to their eggs, and they will abandon their nest after a disturbance.
 They have also been observed to abandon undisturbed nests.
 When the mother leaves the nest, she leaves the eggs vulnerable to predation by other salamanders, frogs, and beetles.